 - Accommodation process notification - At the start of every course, instructors should notify students of their rights to accommodations within the course, as well as how accommodations can be requested and implemented.
 This is generally done through the syllabus statement, but instructors can also make an announcement within the course.

 - Instructor notification of SAS approved accommodations - Students are responsible for notifying instructors of their approved SAS accommodations.
 This occurs through an accommodation letter.
 An accommodation letter is the official notification of student accommodations.
 It contains the students approved SAS accommodations.
-Instructors can access accommodation letters through Clockwork.
+Instructors can access accommodation letters through Accommodate.

 - Student-instructor communication - While many accommodations will not require much dialogue, depending on the nature of the course and available resources, some accommodations will require a more comprehensive dialogue between the student and the instructor.
 SAS encourages students to reach out to instructors to discuss accommodations and SAS also encourages instructors to reach out to students.
 This communication is critical to ensuring effective accommodation implementation.